Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

    ```

 9. Create your AKS cluster in the resource group created above with 3 nodes, targeting Kubernetes version 1.10.3, with Container Insights, and HTTP Application Routing Enabled.
-   * Use unique CONSTERNATE
+   * Use unique CLUSTERNAME

     ```bash
-    export CLUSTERNAME=cluster-<unique>
+    export CLUSTERNAME=cluster-$RANDOM
     ```
-    #### This command can take 10-20 minutes to run as it is creating the AKS cluster.
+    > This command can take 10-20 minutes to run as it is creating the AKS cluster.
 Please be PATIENT...

     ```bash
-    az aks create -n $CLLUSTERNAME -g $RGNAME -c 1 -k 1.10.3 \
+    az aks create -n $CLUSTERNAME -g $RGNAME -c 1 -k 1.10.3 \
     --generate-ssh-keys -l $LOCATION \
     --node-count 3 \
     --enable-addons http_application_routing,monitoring \